-Many people are in financial need because of having to wait six weeks (or more) before they receive their first payment of UC after making their claim.
-In September 2017 the government said that they would take steps to make it more clear that an advance is available if you are in financial need when you make your claim.
-Secretary of State for Work and Pensions David Gauke told the Conservative Party conference:
+Many people are in financial need because of having to wait five or six weeks (or more) before they receive their first payment of UC after making their claim.
+In September 2017 Secretary of State for Work and Pensions David Gauke told the Conservative Party conference:

 ‘…we are refreshing the guidance to DWP staff to ensure that anyone who needs an advance payment will be offered it up-front.
 Claimants who want an advance payment will not have to wait six weeks.
 They will receive this advance within 5 working days.
 And if someone is in immediate need, then we fast track the payment, meaning they will receive it on the same day.’